-In Nilson-Reid v Attorney-General in respect of the Director-General of the Department of Conservation [CC4/05; 7/03/2005; Judge Travis] Ms Nilson-Reid claimed that she was forced to resign due to workplace stress.
+Nilson-Reid v Attorney-General in respect of the Director-General of the Department of Conservation [CC4/05; 7/03/2005; Judge Travis]

+Ms Nilson-Reid claimed that she was forced to resign due to workplace stress.
 She had lived in Mount Cook village with her husband, working as a tourist adviser for DOC in Mount Cook National Park.
 Although her early performance reviews were good, problems emerged as her workload increased.
 The company experienced very high workloads over the summer months, and during this time Ms Nilson-Reid slipped behind her project work.

 Around this time her husband became a self employed tour operator at Mount Cook.
-Her employment contract required her to disclose any potential conflicts of interest.
+Ms Nilson-Reid's employment contract required her to disclose any potential conflicts of interest.
+The company had some suspicions she was using company resources to promote her husband's business, so they monitored her.

-The company had some suspicions she was using company resources to promote her husband's business and they monitored her.
-She began showing signs of depression that the doctor attributed to stress.
-Evidence was introduced to show she was concerned about the financial affairs of her husband's business.
+Ms Nilson-Reid began showing signs of depression that the doctor attributed to stress.
+She was concerned about the financial affairs of her husband's business.
 DOC attempted to manage the workload issues, and took on temporary staff to help with increased summer work load.
 Steps were also taken to put her on a time stress management course as well.
-The Court held that there was not enough evidence to show constructive dismissal.
-The Court commented that in order to prove an employer had failed in its duty to provide a safe system of work that reasonably avoids harm, it must be shown that the employer knew or ought to have known the risks and failed to act to avoid them.
+The Court held that there was not enough evidence here to show constructive dismissal.
+For an employer to fail in its duty to provide a safe system of work that reasonably avoids harm, it must be shown it knew or ought to have known the risks and failed to act to avoid them.
 Ms Nilson was experiencing personal issues that she did not reveal to her employer.
 None of the work related matters made her breakdown foreseeable to DOC.
+She was therefore not awarded any money for stress.